Donate to our culture camps

 $100.00

-Your donation will provide food for an overnight culture camp.
-We do catch fish and source bush tucker on the camps but need to supplement them with store bought goods.
+Your gift feeds community on Country.
+We catch fish and gather bush tucker on camp, but need to supplement with store-bought supplies.
 All donations are tax deductible.

 $250 donation